 Searches in Bahrain are in both English and Arabic, but barely over half the population is from the Arab region, meaning searches in Arabic and effectively equal to searches in English.

 Below is a comparison of organic search metrics for the top ranking websites in Bahrain for the keywords “Hotels” and “Cars for Sale” on Google.
-These comparisons serve as an example of the differences in link authority for localised websites verses highly competitive international websites.
+These comparisons serve as an example of the differences in link authority for localized websites verses highly competitive international websites.

 “Hotels” in the US vs. “Hotels” in Bahrain

 “Cars for Sale” in the US vs. “Cars for Sale” in Bahrain

 These two charts demonstrate how much easier Bahrain SEO is since it is less competitive for a website to rank on Google in Bahrain than on Google in the US.
 The Moz Page Authority rank is a measurement of predicted page ranking potential based off of all metrics, and the numbers indicate that it requires far fewer links to rank in Bahrain than for a site in the US, if the site in geo-targeted for Bahrain.

 State of PPC in Bahrain